PRK in Houston

 The dry eyes and/or thin corneas of some patients make it dangerous or difficult to successfully create a corneal flap, making doctor’s hesitant to recommend his/her patient for LASIK surgery.

-Doctors are also hesitant to recommend LASIK to especially active patients, as they pose the potential issue of dislodging their corneal flap post-surgery, which can lead to complication or the need for more surgery.
+Doctors are also hesitant to recommend LASIK to, especially active patients, as they pose the potential issue of dislodging their corneal flap post-surgery, which can lead to complications or the need for more surgery.